The translation of this document is outdated.

 stored in a terminal equipment is necessary for ensuring

-circulation of the information in the electronic communications
+circulation of information in the electronic communications

 network or for the intermediary service provider in order to